hyper_effects 0.3.0 hyper_effects: ^0.3.0 copied to clipboard

 animate to the new value.
 The animation will never play if the value of the trigger is the same as the previous value.

-Note: If you want the animation to trigger immediately when the widget is built and then allow it to be triggered again later, you can use the
+Note: If you want the animation to trigger immediately when the widget is built and then allow it to be triggered again later, you can change the

 parameter in theanimate